-The fashion world has finally received the answer to one of the biggest questions of this decade — who would succeed Virgil Abloh as the Menswear Creative Director at Louis Vuitton (PARIS:MC.PA -0.79%) ?
+The fashion world has finally received the answer to one of the biggest questions of this decade — who would succeed Virgil Abloh as the Menswear Creative Director at ?
 Yesterday, February 14, the French luxury maison announced that Pharrell Williams would take the role, and the news was met with mixed reactions: some were excited the brand had chosen a “global icon” to lead the house, while others felt disappointed that it was yet another “non-designer” that has been hired.

 Williams’ appointment comes after various names floated around last summer to succeed Abloh at the house — Grace Wales Bonner, Martine Rose and Telfar Clemens were reportedly front runners to take over the Louis Vuitton menswear division.
 In regards to the official creative director decision, the surprise announcement from the brand called Williams a “visionary whose creative universes expand from music to art, and to fashion.”
 It is evident that with this statement and mention of Williams’ ample talents, the house has had its eyes set on a multi-disciplinary creative to helm the brand for a while.